 Now it’s time to go back to dazzling Thailand... this time...
 On Road!

 Escape your every-day routine and discover Thailand’s rich culture, amazing food and a well kept secret... amazing motorcycling roads.
 You'll also get an opportunity to get off the beaten track and witness the work of Adventure Ashram’s fantastic local community partner supporting those in need.

 14-day tour excluding flights to and from UK.
 Delivered in partnership with TBB Tours: https://www.thailandmotorcycle.tours/

 Area: The riding begins and ends in Chiang Mai in north Thailand.

 Riding: On road.
 Riders must be 25 years old or over and have held a full motorcycle licence for 3 years.
 International Driving Permits should be obtained by each rider prior to the tour.

-Cost: 70,000 THB per rider which equates to approximately £2,750, which includes a £500 donation to Adventure Ashram.
-There is also an additional pillion cost of £1,000 which covers the full 10 days and includes a donation to Adventure Ashram.
+Cost: 70,000 THB per rider which equates to approximately £2,750.
+This includes a £500 donation to Adventure Ashram.
+Cost of the tour for pillions is £1,000 which covers the full 10 days and includes a donation to Adventure Ashram.

 Suzuki Vstrom 650's.

 4 lowered models can be provided if necessary (less than 5’9” tall)